whitedemon938/Turnstile-Solver/README.md

 - **Debug Logging**: Detailed debug logs track actions and progress, making troubleshooting straightforward.
 - **Automated CAPTCHA Solver**: Uses Playwright to launch a browser, navigate to the target page, and dynamically injects a CAPTCHA solver.
+- **Works on all type of Cloudflare Turnstile**: Works both on invisible and visible cloudflare turnstile challenges.
 - **Customizable Browser Context**: Sets browser options like headless mode, sandboxing, and disabling unnecessary features to optimize performance.
 - **Responsive CAPTCHA Interaction**: Adjusts CAPTCHA display, clicks on it, and retrieves the response through repeated attempts if necessary.
 - **Timeout and Retries**: Implements a retry loop with configurable timeouts, ensuring robust attempts to retrieve the CAPTCHA token.